jahmad/getmanga/README.md

 ##Known Issues:
 * Currently doesn't support downloading a single chapter with dot in it (normally side stories).
-* Currently doesn't handle capitalization, so you need to write the exact same title as written on the website (only for mangatoshokan).

 ##Credits:
 * yudha-gunslinger for [progressbar](http://gunslingerc0de.wordpress.com/2010/08/13/python-command-line-progress-bar/)